 Secretary DeVos’s proposed Title IX rules on sexual harassment would make schools more dangerous for all students.
 Under the proposed rules, schools would be encouraged, and even required, to be complicit in harassment and violence— in effect to aid and abet the Larry Nassars and Jerry Sanduskys of the world.
 Title IX was enacted to ensure that sex discrimination (including sexual harassment) would never be the end of anyone’s education.
 Yet DeVos’s rules are aimed at sabotaging the very purpose of Title IX.

-Use this comment guide with NWLC’s Sample Comment to submit a comment to the Department of Education (ED).
+Use this comment guide with NWLC’s Sample Comment.
 All comments are due January 28, 2019 at 11:59pm Eastern Time.
-If you are interested in writing a long, detailed comment, please email firstname.lastname@example.org and email@example.com for a more detailed ~50-page comment guide.
+Submit your comment to ED here.
+If you are interested in writing a long, detailed comment, please email firstname.lastname@example.org and email@example.com for a more detailed comment template for organizational comments.

 |DUTY TO RESPOND